Walsingham

-Walsingham is a major centre of pilgrimage.
-In 1061, according to the Walsingham legend, an Anglo-Saxon noblewoman, Richeldis de Faverches, had a vision of the Virgin Mary in which she was instructed to build a replica of the house of the Holy Family in Nazareth in honour of the Annunciation.
-When it was built, the Holy House in Walsingham was panelled with wood and contained a wooden statue of an enthroned Virgin Mary with the child Jesus seated on her lap.
-Among its relics was a phial reputedly of the Virgin's milk.
-Walsingham became one of northern Europe's great places of pilgrimage and remained so through the remainder of the Middle Ages, with a revival in the 20th century.
+Walsingham is a historically significant Christian pilgrimage site, renowned for its devotion to Our Lady of Walsingham.
+According to tradition, in 1061, the Anglo-Saxon noblewoman Lady Richeldis de Faverches experienced a Marian vision in which the Virgin Mary commissioned her to build a replica of the Holy Family's house in Nazareth in commemoration of the Annunciation.
+The Holy House in Walsingham, first constructed in the 11th century, was paneled with wood and housed a wooden statue of the enthroned Virgin Mary holding the child Jesus on her lap.
+Among its relics was a phial reputed to contain the Virgin's milk.
+Walsingham became one of England's most prominent pilgrimage sites, thriving throughout the Middle Ages as a centre of Marian devotion until the English Reformation in 1538, when the shrine was dismantled.
+After centuries of decline, pilgrimage to Walsingham saw a revival in the late 19th and early 20th centuries, particularly with the restoration of the Catholic and Anglican shrines in the 20th century.